Tomanlon/MyAlgorithm/Dwa/README.txt

-* This is a dynamic window approach display result real-time writed by python
+This is a dynamic window approach display result real-time writed by python

-* You can see reult captured reult stored in Pictures directry
+You can see reult stored in Pictures directry